devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 ```

 ### Option 3:
-For smaller stuff I usually prefer to do it inline with the ternary operator
+For smaller stuff, I usually prefer to do it inline with the ternary operator
 inside the JSX block.

 ```language-js